-- 1) KZC 83.180(2), Development Standards Chart, establishes the maximum lot coverage by use and shoreline environment - 2) In calculating lot coverage, lands waterward of the OHWM shall not be included in the calculation. - 3) The area of all structures and pavement and any other impervious surface on the subject property will be calculated under either of the following, at the discretion of the applicant: - a) A percentage of the total lot area of the subject property; or - b) A percentage of the area of the subject property located within the shorelines jurisdiction. - 4) If the subject property contains more than one (1) use, the maximum lot coverage requirements for the predominant use will apply. - 5) In those instances where the OHWM moved further upland pursuant to any action required by this chapter, or in accordance with permits involving a shoreline habitat and natural systems enhancement project approved by the City, a state or federal agency, the lot area for purposes of calculating lot coverage shall be measured from the location of the OHWM that existed immediately prior to the enhancement project. - b.
-Exceptions The exceptions contained in Chapter 115 KZC shall apply within the shorelines jurisdiction.
+1) KZC 83.180(2), Development Standards Chart, establishes the maximum lot coverage by use and shoreline environment.

+2) In calculating lot coverage, lands waterward of the OHWM shall not be included in the calculation.

+3) The area of all structures and pavement and any other impervious surface on the subject property will be calculated under either of the following, at the discretion of the applicant:

+- a) A percentage of the total lot area of the subject property; or - b) A percentage of the area of the subject property located within the shorelines jurisdiction.

+4) If the subject property contains more than one (1) use, the maximum lot coverage requirements for the predominant use will apply.

+5) In those instances where the OHWM moved further upland pursuant to any action required by this chapter, or in accordance with permits involving a shoreline habitat and natural systems enhancement project approved by the City, a state or federal agency, the lot area for purposes of calculating lot coverage shall be measured from the location of the OHWM that existed immediately prior to the enhancement project.

+b.
+Exceptions - The exceptions contained in Chapter 115 KZC shall apply within the shoreline purisdiction.

-4. Height Regulations
+- 4. Height Regulations - a.

-a.
 General

-1) KZC 83.180(2), Development Standards Chart, establishes the maximum allowed building height for all primary and accessory structures.
+KZC 83.180(2), Development Standards Chart, establishes the maximum allowed building height for all primary and accessory structures.
 In the event that the maximum allowable building height in KZC 83.180(2) is greater than the maximum allowable height in Chapters 15 through 56 KZC for those zones within the shorelines jurisdiction, the lower of the two (2) height provisions shall apply.
+2) Maximum building height shall be measured from an average building elevation (ABE), calculated under the methods described in Chapter 115 KZC and depicted in Plates 17A and 17B.
+The calculation of ABE shall be based on all wall segments of the structure, whether or not the segments are located within the shorelines jurisdiction.